yunidatsu/anki-forvodl/README.md

 5. You **confirm** the list of files, and the addon adds them to your note.
 If you want, you can skip this step and instead auto-confirm the dialog when the first audio file is found.

 That's all it does.
 It is very basic, but I think it makes the process of adding pronunciations a lot quicker.

+Bear in mind that **you need to be logged in to forvo.com** to download files there, so you need a free Forvo account.
 <br>
 <br>
 <br>